androidovshchik/DoSmthGreat/AimGenerator/README.md

  6. Look at `DoNewAwesomeAim` folder :smile: for `_DoMyAwesomeAim[FromDD.MM.YYYY][ToDD.MM.YYYY].apk`

 Your are done!
 Copy this folder to device on home dir and install it's apk

+*Note!* the package name depends on folder name.
+So if there will be later a new version of apk then it's easy to update an existing app without deletion of data

 [1]: https://github.com/androidovshchik/DoSmthGreat/archive/master.zip